ChrisDavi3s/ArduinoAD8232ECG/README.md

 ![Image of Wiring](https://github.com/ChrisDavi3s/ArduinoAD8232ECG/blob/master/img/setup.jpg)

+This image is stolen (under licence conditions) from the brilliant rescource at https://learn.sparkfun.com/tutorials/ad8232-heart-rate-monitor-hookup-guide/all
+I would highly reccomend checking this out if you are doing a similar project.

 ```c++
 pinMode(10, INPUT); // Setup for leads off detection LO +
 pinMode(11, INPUT); // Setup for leads off detection LO -